jundalisay/sp/content/en/bio/solutions/covid-star.md

 ### How we cracked Covid via Regular Patterns

+By combining the Physics of Descartes and Kepler with the Physics of Hinduism and Taoism, we can distill the geometric, pattern-based mechanism for astrological phenomena:

+{{< q a="Kepler" c="The Firmer Fundaments of Astrology" >}}
+Two planets so effectively increases the actual bend of an aspect.
+This is because of a vital capability.

+1. On one side, this capability dwells in the capacity of the **geometrical pattern** and which forms the aspects. [spacetime]
+2. On the other side, this dwells in the capability of the body in which all this operates, in which that influence fulfills [aetherspace]
+{{< /q >}}

 This pattern emerged thanks to the Omicron variant striking in South Africa near the same month as the Beta variant which struck that country earlier in 2020.

 This actual pattern was different from [our original spreading pattern prediction](/social/supersociology/strong-christmas) which assumed that the causal mechanism for the successful variants was merely the high volume of infections or hosts.
 High populations increase the chances for such variants to succeed.